-Unlike the comic book-driven fare that the network seems to be focusing on, Femme will center around a group of millennial women who come together through social media to form a secret supportive sisterhood that deals with the issues facing women today.
+Unlike the comic book-driven fare that the network seems to be focusing on, Femme will centre around a group of millennial women who come together through social media to form a secret supportive sisterhood that deals with the issues facing women today.
 That may sound serious — and a far cry from the mostly lighthearted topics on Jane — but Variety assures fans that the women will face both comedic and serious trails and tribulations.

 Fans of Sex and the City could very well get the show they've been missing for so many years.
 Along with Rodriguez, Audrey Wauchope and Rachel Specter, part of the team behind fellow CW show Crazy Ex-Girlfriend, will also work on the production side of the show.